aymericbeaumet/run/ideas.md

 - Automatic support for node_modules/.bin
 - Support env expansion in commands
 - Offer to send stderr to chatgpt to get suggestions
-- Test --workdir cli flag (require .toml.args support in tests)
 - Add a --dry-run flag that basically prints the commands instead of running
-- Add a --dump flag that prints the whole config instead of running

 Maybe support those options in run files?